AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

     #.
 Launch and associate firewall -> Go to Aviatrix Controller's console -> FIREWALL NETWORK -> Step 7a.
     #.
 Restore firewall configuration

-Can we migrate from Aviatrix FireNet solution to Aviatrix Native FireNet with GWLB solution ?
+Can we migrate from FireNet solution to Native FireNet with GWLB solution ?
 ----------------------------------------------------------------------------------------------------------------

+Native FireNet refers to a deployment scenario where Aviatrix FireNet gateways are not deployed.

-Yes, please use the following steps for migration:
+To migrate use the following steps for migration:

     1. Save firewall configuration
     #.
 Disassociate firewall instance -> Go to Aviatrix Controller's console -> FIREWALL NETWORK -> Setup -> Step 10.